TG-Techie/python-sized-ints/README.md

 sized ints brings fixed width integers to python!
 Whether bit packing, bit manipulating, or prepareing code to interface with mmio, sized ints makes swizzling and unswizzling bits a breeze.

+> __Note:__ This project is under development, there may be:
+- minor api changes, while this is not expected it is possible
+- changes in the under lying implementation

 ## Example
 ```python
 from sized_ints import *